-Baltimore’s Inner Harbor has thrived following a massive urban renewal project that began in the 1970’s.
-The result is a vibrant, active, waterfront area featuring the glass enclosed market of Harborplace, the National Aquarium, the recently restored U.S. Frigate Constellation, the Maryland Science Museum and Davis Planetarium, and Oriole Park at Camden Yards.
+Baltimore’s Inner Harbor has thrived following a massive urban renewal project that began in the 1970s.
+The result is a vibrant, active, waterfront area featuring the glass enclosed market of Harborplace, the National Aquarium, the restored U.S. Frigate Constellation, the Maryland Science Museum and Davis Planetarium, Oriole Park at Camden Yards, and M&T Bank Stadium.

 A good place to start your explorations of the city is at the Baltimore Area Visitors Center, located on the west side of the Inner Harbor, on Light Street, just south of Harborplace.